Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

-On Friday, Giancarlo Stanton (.175 batting average in his past 10 games, with three home runs, three walks and six RBI) and the New York Yankees face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 7:05 PM ET.
+Giancarlo Stanton -- batting .175 with three home runs, three walks and six RBI in his past 10 games -- will be in action for the New York Yankees against the Milwaukee Brewers, with Wade Miley on the hill, on September 9 at 2:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Tigers.
+He had a hitless showing in his last game (0-for-3) against the Tigers.

 Giancarlo Stanton Game Info & Props vs. the Brewers